conmaol/maglocunus/l/LLMs.md

 ## The token generation loop

-Once the neural network has suggested the next token, control passes back to the LLM's orchestrator agent.

-So far, the LLM has just generated a single token for the response.
-In order to generate a complete response, the orchestrator repeats the last few steps until it is happy it has generated enough:

-1. Embed the new token sequence.
-2. Get the neural network to predict the next token from these token embeddings.
-3. Add this token to the end of the token sequence.
-4. In this way, the response is generated incrementally, one token at a time, by repeatedly asking the neural network to predict the next token from the context:

-Are _frozen _strawberries _exempt _from _VAT ?
-Yes ,

-Are _frozen _strawberries _exempt _from _VAT ?
-Yes , _frozen

-Are _frozen _strawberries _exempt _from _VAT ?
-Yes , _frozen _strawberries

-Are _frozen _strawberries _exempt _from _VAT ?
-Yes , _frozen _strawberries _are

-Are _frozen _strawberries _exempt _from _VAT ?
-Yes , _frozen _strawberries _are _zero

-Are _frozen _strawberries _exempt _from _VAT ?
-Yes , _frozen _strawberries _are _zero -rated

-...

 Once the orchestrator is satisfied that the response is complete, it sends it back to the user (or more precisely to whichever software agent it received the prompt from in the first place).